The Years, My Friend

 I must go to the fields again,

-the verdant sea of grass,
+the emerald sea of grass,

 the dazzling blaze